 The Exact Above the Fold Area Changes By Device

-A Samsung Galaxy S23 is 1080 x 2340 pixels, for example, and an iPhone 14 Pro Max is 1290 x 2796
+For example, a Samsung Galaxy S23 has a 1080 x 2340 resolution, while the iPhone 14 Pro Max clocks in at 1290 x 2796.

 How to Control Above the Fold Despite Different Device Resolutions